f5devcentral/f5-velos-training/docs/velos_security.rst

 Configuring Management Ciphers via webUI
 --------------------------------------

-You can configure which ciphers are used when connecting to the F5OS managment interface using SSH or HTTPS.
+You can configure which ciphers are used when connecting to the F5OS management interface using SSH or HTTPS.
 Go to the **System Settings -> System Security** page to configure both httpd and sshd ciphers suites, sshd KEX algorithms, sshd MAC algorithms, and sshd host key algorithms.

 .. image:: images/velos_security/security-ciphers.png
   :align: center